-8.3.5 Service
+8.2.4 Service

-register\service (self, service: str, cb: Callable[[str, str, str, dict], Any], \\kwargs) $\rightarrow$ None Registers a service that can be called from other apps, the REST API and the Event Stream
+register\service (self, service, cb, \\kwargs)

+Registers a service that can be called from other apps, the REST API and the Event Stream

 Using this function, an App can register a function to be available in the service registry.
 This will automatically make it available to other apps using the call\service() API call, as well as publish it as a service in the REST API and make it available to the call\service command in the event stream.
-It should be noted that registering services within a plugin's namespace is a bad idea.
-It could work, but not always reliable It is recommended to make use of this api, within a user definded namespace, or one not tied to a plugin.

 - service Name of the service, in the format domain/service.
 If the domain does not exist it will be created - cb A reference to the function to be called when the service is requested.
-This function may be a regular function, or it may be async.
+This function may be a regular function, or it may be asynch.
 Note that if it is an async function, it will run on AppDaemon's main loop meaning that any issues with the service could result in a delay of AppDaemon's core functions.